Wojciech-Krol/CharterApp/README.md

 # Yacht Charter Finder

 ## 📱 About the App
 Yacht Charter Finder is an Android application that allows users to discover yacht charters on a map and connect with boat owners easily.
 Whether you're planning a sailing trip or looking for a luxury yacht rental, this app helps you find the perfect boat with just a few taps.
+The app relies on Server Database made with Django.
+Link to the project: https://github.com/PaxMakos/CharterAppServer

 ## 🚀 Features
 - 🌍 **Interactive Map** - Browse yacht charters available in different locations.